chef/chef-web-docs/content/policyfile.md

 : The name of a policy, as identified by the `name` setting in a `Policyfile.rb` file.

-For a customized bootstrap process, add `policy_name` and `policy_group` to the first-boot JSON file that is passed to Chef Infra Client.
+For a customized bootstrap process, add `policy_name` and `policy_group` to the first-boot JSON file that's passed to Chef Infra Client.

 ## knife search